alexanderswift/public-gigacom/28thOct22-linedown.md

 ### Sunday 14:30

-I've not heard anything from GigaComm but when I got home this afternoon I noticed the activity lights on the NF18ACV router flashing as normal,  we have 🎲 and a working connection :rocket:.
-Checking the router time it's about a hour off so the line came back at 12:18.
+I've not heard anything from GigaComm but when I got home this afternoon I noticed the activity lights on the NF18ACV router flashing as normal,  we have 🎲 and a working internet connection :rocket:.
+Checking the router time it's about a hour off so the line came back at 12:18 and DHCP assigned x.x.x..164

 ```
 Oct 30 11:18:56